-The M1 platform, whether on desktop on on the M1 Finance app, requires you to meet no account minimums and pay no fees.
-Although there are some small fees for certain actions, most investors will never pay a cent in fees to M1.
+The M1 platform, whether on desktop or on the M1 Finance app, requires no minimum investment and no fees.
+Although there are some small fees for certain actions, most investors can take advantage of commission-free trading.
 There are zero account minimums at any point, so if you only have a small amount to invest you won’t have any problems.

-M1 supports a huge number of account types, such as IRAs, individual brokerage accounts, and even custodial accounts.
-Many investment platforms don’t offer the same variety of supported accounts.
+M1 Finance supports a large number of account types, such as IRAs, individual brokerage accounts, and even custodial accounts.
+Many investing platforms don’t offer the same variety of supported investment accounts.

 If you’re more confident with investing, you can create ‘pies’.
 The pie investing system enables you to make your own custom portfolios.
-Alternatively, let the experts handle your portfolio with the robo-advisor’s M1 expert pies.
+Alternatively, you can also let the experts handle your portfolio with the robo-advisor’s M1 expert pies.

-These pre-made portfolios contain various stocks and ETFs designed to align with specific goals and levels of risk tolerance.
+These pre-made portfolios contain various individual stocks and ETFs designed to align with specific goals and risk levels.

 M1 Finance Fees

-M1 Finance has always taken pride in charging no fees to investors.
-This is why M1 investing is such a game changer as traditional brokerages usually charge commissions, management fees, other trading fees, as well as requiring adherence to various account minimums.
+M1 Finance has always taken pride in offering commission-free trades.
+This is why M1 investing is such a game changer as traditional brokerage firms usually charge commissions, management fees, margin fees, and other trading fees, as well as requiring adherence to various account minimums.

 Instead, the platform turns a profit through its separate M1 Spend and M1 Borrow features.
-These checking accounts and portfolio lines of credit do come with fees, but unless you want to go beyond the standard investing account you’ll never pay any fees.
+These FDIC-insured checking accounts, portfolio lines of credit, and personal loans come with fees, but unless you want to go beyond the standard investing account you’ll never pay any fees.

-M1 Plus comes with various features, such as a higher ACH limit per day.
+M1 Plus provides unlimited access to all of M1 Finance’s services and features, such as a higher ACH limit per day.
 On balance, the majority of investors will not need the upgraded version of M1.

 M1 Finance Pros